heejung/deep-reinforcement-learning/ddpg/Report.md

 ## Future work

-[Distributed Distributional Deterministic Policy Gradients (D4PG)](https://arxiv.org/pdf/1804.08617.pdf) might improve the learning speed even more.
+1. [Distributed Distributional Deterministic Policy Gradients (D4PG)](https://arxiv.org/pdf/1804.08617.pdf) might improve the learning speed even more.

+2. Batch Norm should be tried only on the inputs.

+3. Prioritized Experience Replay (PER): Improve the current memory replay to use PER for the faster learning.
+One example of such comparison is found here: https://github.com/rlcode/per